afkedhamster/My-Step-Monitor/README.md

 - Adding header files to several control classes
 - All above dev are done in the MainProto2 branch
 - Add condition judgment to the main function to implement functionality

+## Dev log 12/04/2024
+- Merged new features into master branch
+- (Important)Adding "mpu6050_commu": "c" at line 52- 54 in settings.json